-The "controlled company" exception to the rules of the Nasdaq Capital Market provide that a company of which more than 50% of the voting power is held by an individual, group or another company, a "controlled company," need not comply with certain requirements of Nasdaq Capital Market corporate governance rules.
-As stated above, Sam Lai, the Chief Executive Officer and Interim Chief Financial Officer of the Company, and Maggie Yu, Senior Vice President of the Company, who are husband and wife, beneficially own 33,305,376 shares of the Company's common stock, representing 95.1% of the voting power of the Company's outstanding common stock.
-As a result, the Company is a "controlled company" under the Nasdaq Capital Market corporate governance standards.
-As a controlled company, Hour Loop, Inc. does not have to comply with certain corporate governance requirements under the Nasdaq Capital Market rules, including the following:
+The "controlled company" exception to the Nasdaq rules provides that a company of which more than 50% of the voting power is held by an individual, group or another company, a "controlled company," need not comply with certain requirements of the Nasdaq corporate governance rules.
+As stated above, Sam Lai, the Chairman of the Board, Chief Executive Officer and Interim Chief Financial Officer of the Company, and Maggie Yu, Senior Vice President of the Company and a member of the Board, who are husband and wife, together beneficially own 33,321,706 shares of the Company's common stock, representing approximately 95.0% of the voting power of the Company's outstanding common stock.
+As a result, the Company is a "controlled company" under the Nasdaq corporate governance standards.
+As a controlled company, we do not have to comply with certain corporate governance requirements under the Nasdaq rules, including the following:

-- A majority of the Company's Board of Directors to consist of "independent directors" as defined by the applicable rules and regulations of the Nasdaq Capital Market; - The compensation of the Company's executive officers to be determined, or recommended to the Board of Directors for determination, by independent directors constituting a majority of the independent directors of the Board in a vote in which only independent directors participate or by a Compensation Committee comprised solely of independent directors; and - That director nominees to be selected, or recommended to the Board of Directors for selection, by independent directors constituting a majority of the independent directors of the Board in a vote in which only independent directors participate or by a nomination committee comprised solely of independent directors.
+- A majority of the Company's Board of Directors to consist of "independent directors" as defined by the applicable Nasdaq rules and regulations; - The compensation of the Company's executive officers to be determined, or recommended to the Board of Directors for determination, by independent directors constituting a majority of the independent directors of the Board in a vote in which only independent directors participate or by a Compensation Committee comprised solely of independent directors; and - That director nominees to be selected, or recommended to the Board of Directors for selection, by independent directors constituting a majority of the independent directors of the Board in a vote in which only independent directors participate or by a nomination committee comprised solely of independent directors.

 The Company intends to avail itself of each of these exemptions.
 More specifically, a majority of the Company's board of directors will not consist of independent directors and the Company will not have a compensation committee or a nominating and corporate governance committee.
-Therefore, for as long as the Company remains a "controlled company," the Company will not have the same protections afforded to shareholders of companies that are subject to all of these corporate governance requirements.
-If at any time the Company ceases to be a "controlled company" under the rules of Nasdaq Capital Market, the Company's Board of Directors will take all action necessary to comply with the corporate governance rules of the Nasdaq Capital Market, including establishing certain committees composed entirely of independent directors, subject to a permitted "phase-in" period.
+Therefore, for as long as the Company remains a "controlled company," the Company will not have the same protections afforded to stockholders of companies that are subject to all of these corporate governance requirements.
+If at any time the Company ceases to be a "controlled company" under the Nasdaq rules, the Company's Board of Directors will take all action necessary to comply with the Nasdaq corporate governance rules, including establishing certain committees composed entirely of independent directors, subject to a permitted "phase-in" period.

-Notwithstanding the Company's status as a controlled company, the Company will remain subject to the corporate governance standard of the Nasdaq Capital Market that requires the Company to have an audit committee with at least three independent directors as well as composed entirely of independent directors.
-As a result, the Company must have at least one independent director on our audit committee at the time of listing on the Nasdaq Capital Market, at least two independent directors within 90 days of listing on the Nasdaq Capital Market and at least three independent directors within one year of listing on the Nasdaq Capital Market, where at least one of the independent directors qualifies as an audit committee financial expert under SEC rules and as a financially sophisticated audit committee member under the Nasdaq Capital Market rules.
+Notwithstanding the Company's status as a controlled company, the Company will remain subject to the Nasdaq corporate governance standard that requires the Company to have an audit committee with at least three independent directors as well as composed entirely of independent directors.
+As a result, the Company was required, at the time of listing on Nasdaq, to have at least one independent director on our audit committee, at least two independent directors within 90 days of listing on Nasdaq, and at least three independent directors within one year of listing on Nasdaq, where at least one of the independent directors qualifies as an audit committee financial expert under SEC rules and as a financially sophisticated audit committee member under the Nasdaq rules.